Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Numerical Experiments

 \subsubsection{High-Dimensional Synthetic Example}

-In this section, we explore the capabilities of \methodname~and DNNs using Tanh, ReLU, and RePU activations, and polynomial layers (PLs), in approximating high-dimensional synthetic functions of the form:

-across dimensions ranging from two to six.
+In this section, we explore the capabilities of \methodname~and DNNs using Tanh, ReLU, and RePU activations, and polynomial layers (PLs), in approximating high-dimensional synthetic functions of the form: across dimensions ranging from two to six.
 We set the number of training points to $N=1536, 3072, 6144,$ $12288$, and $26576$, corresponding to each dimension.
 For the \methodnames, we consistently applied preconditioning and the orthogonality constraint $C_E$, with a fixed total degree for the polynomial bases set at $\ell=8$.
 This corresponds to polynomial layers of width $m=45, 165, 495, 1287, 3003$ for dimensions two through six respectively.
 For both the standard DNNs and the DNN component of \methodname, we use three hidden layers each with $100$ neurons.
-Additionally,~\cref{tab:highdim_baseline_comparisons} in the Appendix presents the error results compared to various popular regression models.
+Additionally,~\Cref{tab:highdim_baseline_comparisons} in the Appendix presents the error results compared to various popular regression models.
 Due to the prohibitive computational complexity of traditional $L^2$ projection methods in high dimensions—mainly from the need to generate extensive quadrature point sets—we excluded these from our comparisons.
 Our focus remains on straightforward, scalable methodologies that require minimal preprocessing and are suitable for various high-dimensional contexts.

-As illustrated in~\cref{fig:highdim_exp_convergence_errors}, \methodname~with Tanh activation consistently delivered the lowest relative $\ell_2$ errors across all tested dimensions, albeit with a modest increase in both error and computational time as the problem dimension increased.
+As illustrated in~\Cref{fig:highdim_exp_convergence_errors}, \methodname~with Tanh activation consistently delivered the lowest relative $\ell_2$ errors across all tested dimensions, albeit with a modest increase in both error and computational time as the problem dimension increased.
 In contrast, \methodname~equipped with RePU activation demonstrated higher errors and more significant increases in computational time, making it less suited for scaling to larger dimensions.